suliluz/ProgrammingProject_2025S2_101229262/assets/dialogues/DIALOGUE_FORMAT.md

 Supported conditions:
 - `gold>=X` - Player has at least X gold
 - `gold>X` - Player has more than X gold
+- `mana>=X` - Player has at least X mana
 - `level>=X` - Player is at least level X
 - `hasitem:ItemName` - Player has the item in inventory

+Multiple conditions can be chained on the same line.
+The choice will only be available if ALL conditions are met.

 Examples:
 ```